Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Introduction

 \subsection{Contributions}

+Our primary contribution is a novel approach for CTL model checking of counter systems.
+The key novelty of our approach over previous CTL model-checking approaches~\cite{dem2006,gaporder12} are as follows:

-\begin{itemize} \item The key novelty of our approach, over previous CTL model-checking approaches~\cite{dem2006,gaporder12} is the use of reachability analysis black-boxes as subroutines.
-In particular, as a result, we are able to show that the subclass of systems on which each of our approaches is guaranteed to terminate (with precise solutions) is arguably wider than the subclass addressed by Demri et al.~\cite{dem2006} (and potentially incomparable with that of Bozzelli et al.).
+\begin{itemize} \item Our approach uses reachability analysis black-boxes as subroutines.
+As a result, the class of systems on which our approach terminates (with precise solutions) is arguably wider than the subclass addressed by Demri et al.~\cite{dem2006} (and potentially incomparable with that of Bozzelli et al.~\cite{gaporder12}).

-\item We support approximations in cases where termination is not guaranteed.
-This is a useful feature that's not a part of previous approaches.
+\item Our approach supports approximations in cases where termination is not guaranteed.
+This is a useful feature that is not a part of previous approaches.

-\item For each of our two $\eg$ approaches we state claims of precision (after termination), approximation in the appropriate direction (before termination), and guaranteed termination on a certain subclass of systems.
-We provide proofs of these claims in the Appendices~\ref{ssec:under-approx-thms-proof} and \ref{sec:over_approx_correctness-proof}.

-\item We implement both our approaches, and provide experimental results on a large set real-life counter systems provided by the FAST~\cite{fast} toolkit that are outside the subclass of systems addressed by the approach of Demri et al.~\cite{dem2006}.
+\item We have implemented our approach, and have evaluated it on a set of 44 real-life counter systems that come with the FAST~\cite{fast} toolkit.
+These systems are all outside the class of systems addressed by the approach of Demri et al.~\cite{dem2006} and Bozelli et al.~\cite{gaporder12}.
+Our implementation terminated (with precise results) on 42 of these systems within 1 second of running time. \end{itemize}

-\item We provide an algorithm that can return the set of states that satisfy any given CTL property.
-Previous approaches do not address arbitrarily nested properties.
-Our approaches for $\eglobally{}$ properties are in fact used as subroutines in this algorithm.
-We prove that the direction of approximation of this algorithm is correlated with the direction of the approximation of the subroutine(s) used in the algorithm.
+This paper is an extended version of a conference paper that we wrote earlier~\cite{kvasantafme2014}.
+The contributions that are new in this paper over the conference paper are as follows:

+\begin{itemize} \item In the conference submission the two components that we introduced earlier in this section for solving for ``global'' properties were presented as independent approaches.
+In this paper we present an integration of these two approaches into a single approach.
+The advantages of this integration were mentioned earlier in this section.